ashhhlynn/recipe-manager/README.md

 - Users can create accounts and sign in, authenticated and authorized through BCrypt.

 - Users can view recipes and sort by alphabetical order, date, number of reviews, and highest rating.

+- Users can search recipes by title and filter by category.

 - Users can view recipe reviews.